 This is Schreker’s second opera.
-It had its world premiere in Frankfurt in 1912, but has not been performed there for many years.
-Now, finally, a new production of Der ferne Klang is scheduled at the Frankfurt Opera for March, April and May 2019.
+It had its world premiere in Frankfurt in 1912, but had not been performed there for many years.
+Now, finally, a brilliant new production of Der ferne Klang was mounted at the Frankfurt Opera in March, April and May 2019.

 Of the three Schreker operas I have seen so far, this is the one that impressed me the most.
 It is about a young composer named Fritz who leaves his native village to seek a mysterious distant sound that lures him away.
 His lovely village sweetheart, whom he leaves behind, has to flee the village to avoid a forced marriage to the local innkeeper.